Hotel and Lodging

 Purchasable Essentials

-Spending Tips: Digital and Cash
+Spending Tips: Digital & Cash

 Tipping Practices

-Transport & Ride-hailing Apps
+Transport & Ride-Hailing

-E-wallets & Payment Options
+E-Wallets & Payment Options

 Language: English Proficiency